 e.
 Address technical concerns that are inspected at the recommendation of an Allegation Review Board, without acknowledging that the issue was raised in the context of an allegation.

-This manual chapter may also be used to document inspections conducted at a licensee’s facility by .
+This manual chapter may also be used to document inspections conducted at a licensee’s facility by IQVB.

 0617-03 DEFINITIONS